Cacti/documentation/RRDTool-Specific-Features.md

 This example is based on the standard data template `ucd/net - Hard Drive Space`.
 Cacti ships an associated graph template named `ucd/net - Available Disk Space`.
-Often, users complain about the fact, tha tthis template prints free and used space as absolute figures only.
+Often, users complain about the fact, that this template prints free and used space as absolute figures only.
 But instead of knowing, that your data partition has about 10GB used space, you may be interested in the percentage used.
 So let's create a simple example to show the power of the